Bald Island

-Bald Island is an island that is located in the Great Southern region of Western Australia.
+Bald Island is an island in the Great Southern region of Western Australia.
 The island is 1.5 km offshore from Cheynes Beach and is a protected area managed by the Department of Parks and Wildlife.

 The island is a World Conservation Union Category IA nature reserve.
 (A Class A Nature Reserve, No 25869, managed by Parks and Wildlife was created in 1964.)
-With an area of 8.09 km2 the island is one of the largest off the South Coast.
+With an area of 8.09 km2, the island is one of the largest off the south coast.

-Composed almost entirely of granite the island rises steeply from the ocean to a maximum height of 310 m.
+Composed almost entirely of granite, it rises steeply from the ocean to a maximum height of 310 m.

 The island was isolated around 10,000 years ago by rising sea levels.

 Flora

 The island contains 104 species of plants.
 Large stands of peppermint trees (Agonis flexuosa) are found on the sheltered upper slopes of the island, while forested stretches of Rottnest Island teatree (Melaleuca lanceolata) grow on the lower slopes.
 The Bald Island marlock (Eucalyptus conferruminata) forms dense thickets on parts of the island.
 More exposed areas are covered by open heath and tussock species, as well as closed shrubby patches mostly comprising Melaleuca microphylla.